StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Info/Websites/readme.md

 - **[Steam True Float Values](https://steamcommunity.com/discussions/forum/0/2577697791636850186/?l=latam)**:

-Here are some true floats values for some ARs as well as their conversion to HeX.
+Here are some true floats values for some ARs as well as their conversion to Hex.

 Example: